Date of birth

 That form earned him a move to Wigan Athletic, where he would work with current Rotherham goalkeeper coach Mike Pollitt, before quickly rising to The Championship after penning a deal with Bristol City.

-He now joins the Millers on a permanent basis, signing a deal until 2019.
+He joined the Millers on a permanent basis in January 2017, signing a deal until 2019.